 Best 3D Printer Review: Original Prusa i3 MK3 Review – Best 3D Printer of Fall 2018

 Who it’s for: You need to 3D print items with absolute precision and detail, for example, jewelry, figurines, or dental fixtures.

 Why you should buy it: This is the first desktop printer to bring stereolithography to the masses, and with a growing ecosystem of materials with different properties, it’s still pretty much the leader in its class.

 How much you’ll pay: Prices start at $3,379, though the finishing kits and post-processing devices can push the price significantly higher.

-Why we picked the Formlabs Form 2 as Best SLA/DLP 3D Printer:
+Why we picked the Formlabs Form 2 as Best Resin 3D Printer:

 The Formlabs Form 2 is underpinned by stereolithographic (SLA) technology and is perhaps the very best 3D printer in its category and price bracket.
 SLA works by curing the resin in a tank with a high powered laser that draws each layer, providing solid objects with exceptional levels of detail.